Ghostmanever/Ghostmanever/README.md

 Here are some ideas to get you started:
 - 👋 Hi, I’m @Ghostmanever
-- 🔭 I’m currently working on consistently writing to take note of my progress in daily productivity because I struggle with procrastination
+- 🔭 I’m currently working on consistently writing to take note of my progress in daily productivity because I struggling with procrastination
-- 🌱 I’m currently learning how to play Mobile Games, write accademically, lIKE MOVIES , and be consistent IN SOME POINTS.
+- 🌱 I’m currently learning how to play Mobile Games, write academically, lIKE MOVIES , and be consistent IN SOME POINTS.
 - 👯 I’m looking to collaborate on music, cool AI stuff, anything I think is fun and worth while.
 - 🤔 I’m looking for help with how to HELP ANYONE TO THERE LIFE locally.
 - 💬 Ask me about film theory, GAMING litterature, social media, or politics.